chappjc/dcrvanity/README.md

 Before beginning a potentially long search, test the leading character alone if in doubt of its validity.
 These checks may be built into the generator in the future.

+## Importing the Address into Your Wallet

+The Wallet Import Format (WIF) represents the private key in the format required by `importprivkey`, dcrwallet's RPC used to import the address into your wallet.
+The private portion of the public-private keypair returned by dcrvanity is already in this format.
+To import the address:

+ 1. Unlock your wallet with `walletpassphrase`
+ 1. Use dcrctl to issue `importprivkey <WIF_key>`

+ This is described in more detail on [dcrdocs][3].

 ## Examples